Hedwig Voegt: Life

 Hedwig Voegt's eightieth birthday was marked by a tribute characteristic of the time and place, which appeared in the Leipzig University party newspaper.
 The tribute quoted Dr. Werner Fuchs, First Secretary of the party's sectional leadership (Kreisleitung):

 "After nearly sixty years of activism in the ranks of the organised working class, today you can look back on a long path of revolutionary struggle for the interests of the working class, for human progress, accomplished on German soil.

 Even in the very citadels of fascist barbarism, you have proved your steadfastness as a consistent and unflinching anti-fascist.

-You have further demonstrated this through active participation in the implementation of our party's strategy for the creation of socialism in the German Democaratic Republic, in many functions within the party and on the political stage, as a member of the party regional leadership (Bezirksleitung) for Leipzig, as Institute Director and as Pro-dean at the old Journalism Faculty.
+You have further demonstrated this through active participation in the implementation of our party's strategy for the creation of socialism in the German Democratic Republic, in many functions within the party and on the political stage, as a member of the party regional leadership (Bezirksleitung) for Leipzig, as Institute Director and as Pro-dean at the old Journalism Faculty.

 Your vocation for academic and literary work was always bound in with a commitment to the education of the young, and with a propagandistic zeal and active social commitment.

 Today your former students, you colleagues and fellow activists speak with more respect than ever of your passionate collaborative work which comes from your ethos of communist academic certainty.

 "Seit fast 60 Jahren aktiv In den Reihen der Partei der Arbeiterklasse organisiert, kannst Du heute auf eine lange Wegstrecke des revolutionären Kampfes fur dIe Interessen der Arbeiterklasse, für den Fortschritt der Menscheit, auch auf deutschem Boden zurückblicken.

 Deine Standhaftigkeit hast Du als konsequente und unerschrockene Antifaschlstin auch in den Kerkern der faschistischen BarbareI bewiesen.

 In vielen Funktionen in der Partei und auf staatlicher Ebene so als Mitglied der SED-Bezirksleitung Leipzig, als Abgeordnete als Institutsdirektor und Prodekan an der damaligen Fakultät fur Journalistik, hast Du diesen Beweis durch die aktive Teilnahme an der Durchsetzung der Politik unserer Partei beim Aufbau des Sozialismus in der DDR vertieft.

 Deine Berufung zur wissenschaftlichen und literarischen Arbeit war so stets verbunden mit Engagement für die Erziehung Jungerer, verbunden mit propagandistischem Eifer und gesellschaftlicher Aktivität.

 Deine, ehemalige Studenten, deine Mitstreiter und Kampfgefaehrten sprechen heute mehr denn je mit Hochtachtung von deiner leidenschaftlichen, sie selbst mitreißenden Arbeit, die vom Ethos eines kommunistischen Wissenschaftlers bestimmt ist."